hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     you are building.
 This option is required to register HVM images.
 Can be `paravirtual` (default) or `hvm`.

--   `chroot_mounts` (array of array of strings) - This is a list of devices to mount into the chroot environment.
+-   `chroot_mounts` (array of strings) - This is a list of devices to mount into the chroot environment.
 This configuration parameter requires some additional documentation which is in the [Chroot Mounts](#Chroot%20Mounts) section.
 Please read that section for more information on how to use this.

 -   `command_wrapper` (string) - How to run shell commands.
 This defaults to `{{.Command}}`.
 This may be useful to set if you want to set environmental